jr0senblum/jwalk/README.md

 ##Functions
-Functions always take at least two parameters: a first parameter which is a tuple of elements representing a Path into a JSON Object, and a second parameter which is expected to be a proplist, map or eep18 representation of a JSON structure.
+Functions always take at least two parameters: a first parameter which is a tuple of elements representing a Path into a JSON Object, and a second parameter which is expected to be a valid JSON representation (map, proplist, etc.).

 * ``jwalk:delete(Path, Object)`` - Removes the value at the location specified by Path from Object and returns a new structure